Genivia/ugrep-indexer/README.md

 Future enhancements
 -------------------

-- Index the contents of compressed files and archives to search them faster by skipping non-matching archives.

 - Add an option to create one index file, e.g. specified explicitly to ugrep.
   This could further improve indexed search speed if the index file is located on a fast file system.
 Otherwise, do not expect much improvement or even possible slow down, since a single index file cannot be searched concurrently and more index entries will be checked when in fact directories are skipped (skipping their indexes too).
 Experiments will tell.
+A critical caveat of this approach is that index-based search with `ugrep --index` is no longer "safe": new and modified files that are not indexed yet will not be searched.

 - Indexing tiny files might not be effective to speed up grepping.
 This needs further investigation.
 The indexer could skip such tiny files for example.